nep-pack/NonlinearEigenproblems.jl/docs/src/methods.md

 # NEP Methods

-The NEP solver methods implemented in NEP-pack, are accessed by the functions below.
+The NEP solver methods implemented in NEP-PACK, are accessed by the functions below.
 The functions all return ``λ,v,w`` where ``λ`` is either a number (eigenvalue) a vector of eigenvalues ``v`` is either a vector containing an eigenvector